carmelo0511/AirCare/README.md

 - 🔐 Secure server-side OpenWeather API access
 - 🌐 Clean UI/UX with Tailwind CSS
 - 🔑 User authentication powered by Amazon Cognito
+- 📲 Installable Progressive Web App (PWA) with offline support
+- 🌍 English/French interface selector
+- 🔔 Optional push notifications when pollution is high

+Visit the site on mobile or desktop and choose **“Add to Home Screen”** to install the app for offline use.

 ---